Expected signature of Brownian motion up to the first exit time from a bounded domain: Preliminary

 and

-where for each $n\geq 0$,
+where for each $n\geq0$,

-The product $\mathbf{a}\otimes \mathbf{b}$ is also denoted by $\mathbf{a} \mathbf{b}$.
-We use the notation $\mathbf{1}$ for the series $(1,0,...)$, and $\mathbf{0}$ for the series $(0,0,...)$.
-If $\lambda \in \mathbb{R}$, then we define $\lambda \mathbf{a}$ to be $(\lambda a_{0},\lambda a_{1},...). $ \end{definition}
+The product $\mathbf{a}\otimes\mathbf{b}$ is also denoted by $\mathbf {a}\mathbf{b}$.
+We use the notation $\mathbf{1}$ for the series $(1,0,\ldots)$, and $\mathbf{0}$ for the series $(0,0,\ldots)$.
+If $\lambda\in\mathbb {R}$, then we define $\lambda\mathbf{a}$ to be $(\lambda a_{0},\lambda a_{1},\ldots)$. \end{definition}

-\begin{definition} The space $T\left( \left( E\right) \right) $ is defined to be the vector space of all formal $E$-tensors series. \end{definition}
+\begin{definition} The space $T ( ( E ) ) $ is defined to be the vector space of all formal $E$-tensors series. \end{definition}

-\begin{remark} ${}$The space $T\left( \left( E\right) \right) $ with $+$ and $\otimes $ and the action of $\mathbb{R\;}$is an associative and unital algebra over $ \mathbb{R}$.
-An element of $\mathbf{a}=(a_{0},a_{1},...)$ of $T\left( \left( E\right) \right) $ is invertible if and only if $a_{0}\neq 0$.
+\begin{remark} The space $T ( ( E ) ) $ with $+$ and $\otimes$ and the action of $\mathbb{R }$ is an associative and unital algebra over $\mathbb{R} $.
+An element of $\mathbf{a}=(a_{0},a_{1},\ldots)$ of $T ( ( E ) ) $ is invertible if and only if $a_{0}\neq0$.
 Its inverse is then given by the series

-which is well defined because, for each given degree, only finitely many terms of the sum produce non-zero tensors of this degree.
-In particular, the subset $\{\mathbf{a}\in T\left( \left( E\right) \right) |a_{0}=1\}$ forms a group. \end{remark}
+which is well defined because, for each given degree, only finitely many terms of the sum produce nonzero tensors of this degree.
+In particular, the subset $\{\mathbf{a}\in T ( ( E ) ) |a_{0}=1\}$ forms a group. \end{remark}